 How do values show up in different areas of our lives?

 I had personal experience with this in my professional life.
 I have been a dietitian for over 20 years now and have worked in different areas of the field.
-There are many different avenues and paths that are possible in the field of nutrition/dietetics.
+There are many different avenues and paths that are possible within the field of nutrition/dietetics.
 It wasn’t until I started learning more and practicing from a non-diet perspective, one that focuses on behaviors and mental and physical well-being, not diets and the number on the scale, that I felt fully aligned with my work as a dietitian.

 This is because it lines up with what I personally value and what I feel is important and most helpful both to myself personally and the clients I work with.
 My overall approach shifted to helping people care for themselves in meaningful ways and in helping them understand that well-being doesn’t hinge on the scale.